Being A Student in Norway: 2016 vs 2017 – What Has Changed?

 Norway’s higher education is in strong demand due to the considerable investment that the government makes in education and its commitment to maintaining exceptionally high standards.
-Norway is also popular with international students primarily due to its tuition free courses.
+This means the country is also popular with international students primarily due to its tuition-free courses.

 1- Accommodation will change for the worse